-If you’re planning to get more containers for the new growing season, you may well be asking: ‘what size of container do I need?’
-There’s no straight forward answer – but here’s the information that will help you decide.
+- If you’re about to get some containers to grow food in, you may be asking: ‘what size do I need?’
+Here’s the information to help you decide.

 Is depth or volume more important?